 - The ren, the name

 - The ba, represented as a spiritual entity with the body of a bird, and human head

-Upon death, the ka left the khat, and then was later reunited with the ba to form the akh.
+Upon [his demise], the ka left the khat, and then was later reunited with the ba to form the akh.
 It is this unified form that enters the Afterlife.
 (Egyptian Mythology; 'Ancient Egyptian concept of the soul')

 Yugi's Seemingly Themeless Deck Is Symbolic Of The Pharaoh's Rule

 Redditor /u/Captain_Kuhl has an explanation for why Yugi seems to be the only character whose deck isn't unified by a single theme.
 Since Pharaoh Atem (AKA Dark/Yami Yugi) held dominion over every tribe of monster when he reigned, he wouldn't have felt the need to align himself with any specific side.